 Wander off the beaten path to find some of these sights in Tokyo...

 As the tallest building in Japan, there is no place better to get a view of Tokyo and its surrounding mountains.
-Tickets start at around 10 USD and advanced reservations are suggested, but if you are going to pay to see any view, this is the best one.
+Tickets start at around 10 USD and advance reservations are suggested.
+If you are going to pay to see any view, this is the best one in Tokyo.

 Ebisu is an area known for its high concentration of bars and restaurants, located on the site of a former brewery.